Amended this 2nd day of May 2022

-Based on the needs of the production, the PM secures the following key personnal for the show: Technical Director, Marketing Manager, Front of House Manager, Costumer, Props and Stage Manager, Music Director.
+Based on the needs of the production, the PM secures the following key personnel for the show: Technical Director, Marketing Manager, Front of House Manager, Costumer, Props and Stage Manager, Music Director.
 (The managers for Front of House, Marketing and Technical Director (lights, sound, set construction) are established roles within VCT.)
-Each of these key personnel canvas the membership, family, and friends to fill the pesonnel requirements of their department as they deem appropriate.
+Each of these key personnel canvas the membership, family, and friends to fill the personnel requirements of their department as they deem appropriate.

 In conjunction with the Director, develops and communicates the rehearsal schedule, technical rehearsal schedule and performance dates to the Board, cast and crew, and provides updates as necessary.

 Determines, in consultation with the Technical Director, when the set and technical requirements will be completed so that technical rehearsals are not delayed.

 Confirms with Marketing Manager that all promotional items (posters, flyers, advertising) and ticket vendors are scheduled, and monitors ticket sales in conjunction with the Marketing Manager.

 Receives all receipts from managers directly and arranges for reimbursement in a timely manner.
 In this way the budget can be monitored.
 Expenses outside the approved budget must be approved by the Production Manager.

 Confirms with Front of House Manager that all requirements for performance nights are being met.

 In conjunction with the Treasurer, maintains documentation regarding ticket sales for those agents who require proof of sales.